Aktharnvdv/OCRing-of-PDF/README.md

 # OCRing-of-PDF

        Fask API for extracting data from PDF using tesseract ocr.

-Extracted data is returned  in json format

 # tesseract-OCR
 # Flask